JPhlpL/nextjs-fastapi-supa/python-api/README.md

 - KANBAN -

 **TO-DO:**
-1. Integrate the registration from the nextjs using fetchapi to fastaapi
+1. Integrate the registration from the nextjs using fetchapi to fastapi
 2. Create User Role Management

 DONE: